ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 ```
 As soon as you add this constructor, the code in the `Runner` class has an error since the constructor `Student()` no longer exists.
 - The rule in Java is that if you don't provide any constructors, then Java will add an empty default constructor behind the scenes that looks like `Student(){}`
-- As soon as you add _any_ constructor, Java no longer provides this behind the scenes default constructor
+- As soon as you add _any_ constructor, Java no longer provides this behind the scene default constructor
-- The reason for this is that many small classes don't need an explict constructor and making it necessary to code this over and over again is unnecessary
+- The reason for this is that many small classes don't need an explict constructor and making it necessary to code this over and over again is pointless.
 - However, Java needs a constructor to build objects correctly, so this is the compromise made in the language.

 Use our new constructor, instead which produced the right result.